-In the Land Use Table of the BLEP 2012, all types of signage are permitted with consent in all of the Business zones (B1, B2, B4 and B6).
+In the Land Use Table of the BLEP 2012, all types of signage are permitted with consent in all of the Business zones (B1, B2, B4 and B6) and the Light Industrial zone (IN2).
 Building identification signs and business identification signs are permitted with consent in all the BLEP 2012 zones, including the Residential zone, but excluding the SP2 Infrastructure zone.